ravi9/openvino-wiki/CMakeOptionsForCustomCompilation.md

 # CMake options for custom compilation

 This document contains CMake options, their description and default values, which can be used to build custom OpenVINO runtime using open-source version.
-In order to create custom runtime from  prebuilt OpenVINO release package, please, refer to [deployment manager] documentation.
+In order to create custom runtime from prebuilt OpenVINO release package, please, refer to [deployment manager] documentation, if you want to create custom runtime from opensource repository, please, refer to [Inference Engine Introduction] in order to understand all dependencies.

 ## Table of content: